Fluoride Treatment to fight tooth decay

 Fluoride is a natural mineral that is found in small quantities in food, water and our toothpaste.
 Fluorides help to toughen the tooth enamel and treat the cavities in the tooth by restoring the nutrients that have been lost over time.
 After a fluoride treatment our teeth becomes more resistant to acid, which prevents teeth decay.

-Who benefits from a fluoride treatment?
+What are the benefits from fluoride treatment?

 The most obvious benefit is that it helps prevent tooth decay.